GoogleCloudPlatform/keras-idiomatic-programmer/books/deep-learning-design-patterns/README.md

  I find as my role at Google interfacing with Enterprise clients, that decision makers are looking to move their data science/ML teams to automatic learning, such that their talents/skills can be redirected to more challenging tasks.

-To make that transition, they need automatic learning to be demystified and not a black box, where ML practitioners and ML ops can guide the search space and effectivelyevaluate the models for production-scale use.
+To make that transition, they need automatic learning to be demystified and not a black box, where ML practitioners and ML ops can guide the search space and effectively evaluate the models for production-scale use.

 ## Topics